TheFrostedDev/windgate-pigments/README.md

 - Tested to be around 85% accuracy, please check generated recipes before use

 # Dependencies
 Ensure that you have pymixbox (https://github.com/scrtwpns/mixbox/tree/master)

-# Usage
-Apologies for lack of documentation, docs will be added later when i am free.

 # Additional Credits
 Thanks to HappySunChild https://github.com/HappySunChild for help with initial understanding and for brickcolour list maps (https://github.com/HappySunChild/test2colouring)